ifandelse/machina.js/README.md

 In the above example, the developer has created an FSM with two possible states: `online` and `offline`.
 While the fsm is in the `online` state, it will respond to `save.customer` and `sync.customer` events.
 External code triggers these events by calling the `handle` method on the FSM.
 For example `storageFsm.handle( "sync.customer", { other: "data" } )`.
 The `handle` method first looks to see if a named handler exists matching the name of the one passed in, then also checks for a catch-all handler (indicated by the "*") if a named handler isn't found.
 The `offline` state of the above FSM only responds to `save.customer` events.
 If any other type of event name is passed to the `handle` method of the FSM, other than what each state explicitly handles, it is ignored.

-In addition to the state/handler definitions, the above code example as shows that this particular FSM will start in the `offline` state, and can generate a `CustomerSyncComplete` custom event.
+In addition to the state/handler definitions, the above code example shows that this particular FSM will start in the `offline` state, and can generate a `CustomerSyncComplete` custom event.

 The `verifyState` and `applicationOffline` methods are custom to this instance of the FSM, and are not, of course, part of machina by default.